pipfrosch/pipfrosch-jquery/readme.txt

 = CloudFlare CDNJS =

-The minified jQuery Migrate plugin hosted at CloudFlare CDNJS has the following addition at the end of the file:
+The minified jQuery Migrate plugin hosted at CloudFlare CDNJS and jsDelivr CDN have the following addition at the end of the file:

     //# sourceMappingURL=jquery-migrate.min.map

-For this reason, an SRI specific to the CDN is used when CloudFlare CDNJS is the selected Public CDN.
+For this reason, an SRI specific to them is used when CloudFlare CDNJS or jsDelivr CDN is the selected Public CDN.

 = Security Reason for Hard Coding SRI Hashes =